-Net assets without donor restriction include amounts designated by the board for specific purposes and reserves as required by the U.S. Department of Housing and Urban Development.
+Net assets without donor restrictions include amounts designated by the board for specific purposes and reserves as required by the U.S. Department of Housing and Urban Development.

-The Organization's Board has designated net assets of \$3,042,717 and \$2,935,809 at June 30, 2019 and 2018, respectively, as principal, which is to be maintained similarly to donor restricted net assets that are perpetual in nature.
+The Organization's Board has designated net assets of \$3,241,809 and \$3,042,717 at June 30, 2020 and 2019, respectively, as principal, which is to be maintained similarly to donor restricted net assets that are perpetual in nature.
 Interest and dividends on these designated assets are available for the Organization's use in accordance with its spending policy.